-This error occurs when SSH tools like ssh-add try to communicate with the SSH agent, but the SSH_AUTH_SOCK environment variable points to a nonexistent or inaccessible socket file.
-It typically means the SSH agent isn't running or the socket path is misconfigured.
+This error appears when SSH tools like ssh-add try to reach the SSH agent, but SSH_AUTH_SOCK points to a missing or inaccessible socket.
+Usually the agent isn't running or the path is wrong.

 SSH agent is a background service that holds your unencrypted SSH private keys and performs authentication on your behalf.
 SSH clients (like ssh, ssh-add, git) communicate with the agent through a Unix socket file specified by the SSH_AUTH_SOCK environment variable.
 When this error appears, it means the SSH command tried to contact the agent at the socket path in SSH_AUTH_SOCK, but that file doesn't exist or can't be accessed.
 This usually happens because the agent was never started, crashed, or the environment variable points to the wrong location.